 Welcome to the 4Z-Pedia.
 The QMS is an increasingly popular term.
 Whether at the level of companies, institutions, or public services.
-Let us delve deeper into the most important principles of the QMS to learn about its elements, & what must be fullfilled to ensure the proper establishment & sustainability of a quality culture.
+Let us delve deeper into the most important principles of the QMS to learn about its elements, and what must be fullfilled to ensure the proper establishment and sustainability of a quality culture.

 - Unfortunately, you will not find this important principle included in any international quality standard or bench mark.
 Although honesty, in my opinion, is the most important principle that should not be ignored.

-- Increased credibility of the workplace & its outputs of services or products.
+- Increased credibility of the workplace and its outputs of services or products.

 - Linking the behavior of employees with a moral value before the technical standard, leads to the consolidation of the principle of work perfection with an internal motive.

-- Honesty of the whole system related to quality, distinguishes sooner or later the institution from others that only claim quality & do not practice it.
+- Honesty of the whole system related to quality, distinguishes sooner or later the institution from others that only claim quality and do not practice it.

-- All of the above surely contributes to increasing the customer base, loyalty & satisfaction.
+- All of the above surely contributes to increasing the customer base, loyalty and satisfaction.

-- Consolidation of the principle of honesty in word & deed within the institution by all individuals at all levels.
+- Consolidation of the principle of honesty in word and deed within the institution by all individuals at all levels.

-- Ensuring the credibility of data, & handling it with transparency so that the organization can actually improve quality in the shortest possible time.
+- Ensuring the credibility of data, and handling it with transparency so that the organization can actually improve quality in the shortest possible time.

-- Link reward & punishment to the credibility of individuals in carrying out the tasks assigned to them.
+- Link reward and punishment to the credibility of individuals in carrying out the tasks assigned to them.
 And leadership must give a good example in that respect.

 - Never allow advertising, marketing or selling of a product or service that meets quality standards only on paper.